COVID-19: Wisconsin Wastewater Monitoring Program

 At-home antigen tests are not generally reported to public health and are not represented in confirmed case counts published by DHS.
 As a result, published case counts have grown increasingly unreliable and no longer accurately represent community spread in Wisconsin.

 While accurate case data are no longer available, there is still a need to track COVID-19 activity in Wisconsin communities.
 Since early 2020, the Wisconsin Wastewater Monitoring Program has developed methods to track SARS-CoV-2 levels in sewage treatment plants throughout the state.
+These methods are used alongside our other respiratory surveillance data to monitor COVID-19 activity.

 Multiple studies from around the world demonstrate that wastewater monitoring can provide reliable and valid information on community spread and predict COVID-19 outbreaks before hospitalizations begin to increase.
 In Wisconsin during the first two years of the COVID-19 pandemic, case counts closely follow wastewater trends (Figure 1) and analyses have found that cases are closely correlated with wastewater levels in participating sewersheds.1